Degeneration of the spectral gap with negative Robin parameter: Convergence of Schr odinger eigenvalues on expanding balls

-Since $z < m+1$ we know $M(a_0,b_0;~\cdot~)$ is positive due to (\ref{eq:ps}).
-Thus, as soon as we prove that $\rho_0(z)$ exists for some $0 < z < m+1$ we know that it corresponds to the first eigenvalue $E$ of (\ref{eq:Schro}) since the ground state is the unique positive eigenfunction.
+Note that $M(a_0,b_0;~\cdot~)$ is positive by (\ref{eq:ps}) when $0 < z < m+1$ because $a_0(z) > 0$.
+Thus, as soon as we prove that a solution $0 < z_* < m+1$ exists we know that it corresponds to the first eigenvalue $E$ of (\ref{eq:Schro}) since the ground state is the unique positive eigenfunction.